nbcohen99/CS411_Group/docs/user stories/UserStory6.md

-# Primary User #6
+# Secondary User #2
-## Menu Recommendations
+## Logging Out
-A user enters the restaurant and may take a photo of the menu using the app.
-Our app sends a search query to the Yelp API for any reviews discussing menu items.
+The right most item of the navbar is a logout button that will allow the user to log out of the application and redirect them to the landing page.
+All groups in progress will still be saved if the user logs back in.